fluiddyn/fluidfoam/examples/README.txt

 First examples
 --------------
-This gallery consists of introductory examples.
+This gallery consists of introductory examples to read and plot OpenFoam output files with Python.